 - Supply chain design

-The U.S. Bureau of Labor Statistics (BLS) estimated that the number of jobs for both transportation, storage and distribution managers and logisticians will grow from 2014-2024 by 2%.
-The BLS reported that logisticians made a median salary of $74,260 in May 2015.
-Transportation, storage and distribution managers made a median salary of $86,630.
+The U.S. Bureau of Labor Statistics (BLS) estimated that the number of jobs for both transportation, storage and distribution managers and logisticians will grow from 2018-2028 by 6% and 5%, respectively.
+The BLS reported that logisticians made a median salary of $74,600 in May 2018.
+Transportation, storage and distribution managers made a median salary of $94,730.

 There are several options for continuing education once one has an associate degree in logistics or distribution management.
 Graduates can continue on in school to earn a bachelor's degree in the field.
 They can also join a professional association such as the Association for Operations Management and take their course to earn certification as a Certified Production and Inventory Management (CPIM).